joejcollins/harmony-angel/README.md

 Food File
 =========

-The [LaTeX Food File](/Original LaTeX Food File.pdf) now rendered using XML and XSLT.
-Provides a standardized means for laying out recipes using XML and then compiling shopping lists using XSLT.
+Provides a standardized format for laying out recipes using XML and then compiling shopping lists using XSLT.
 For example: